This post may contain affiliate links, which means I receive a commission if you choose to purchase through links I provide.

 Other Options: The Ordinary Lactic Acid 10% + HA

 Drunk Elephant A-Passioni™ Retinol Cream Dupe vs. CeraVe Skin Renewing Retinol Face Cream Serum

 The Original: Drunk Elephant’s retinol cream is formulated with vegan retinol, a peptide blend, and ceramides.
 DE isn’t specific about the form of their vegan retinol, but they do claim a 1% concentration.
 The DE formula also contains a handful of different oils to help reduce the irritation from the high concentration of retinol.
 This retinoid product is strong.
 Only people that have built up a tolerance to retinol should use this product.

-The Dupe: Like the DE retinol, the CeraVe Retinol Face Cream serum is an intense retinoid.
-The CeraVe doesn’t specify the percentage of the retinol, but it is encapsulated retinol.
+The Dupe: The CeraVe Retinol Face Cream serum doesn’t specify the percentage of retinol, but it is encapsulated retinol.
 The encapsulated retinol slows the release of the retinol, reducing irritation to the skin.

 Shop The Dupes